carbon-language/carbon-lang/clang/README.txt

  This front-end is built as a component of the LLVM toolkit (which really really needs a better name) that can be used with the LLVM backend or independently of it.
-In this spirit, the API has been carefully designed to as the following stack of components:
+In this spirit, the API has been carefully designed as the following stack of components:

    libsupport  - Basic support library, reused from LLVM.